Skip to primary navigation Skip to content Skip to footer

 Diesel Gala 2025

 Our annual Diesel Gala returns for 2025 on 13th & 14th September.
 With two of English Electric’ largest and finest classes announced as our visitors, 55009 in BR Blue w/ Finsbury Park windows and 50021 in BR Large Logo Blue, our 2025 gala is set be a spectacle and a half.
-Both are penned to operate alongside our very own 08769 in Corporate Blue, 09106 and D9521 (both due to be repainted ahead of the event – livery gen TBA!).
+Both are penned to operate alongside our very own 08769 in Corporate Blue and 09106 in newly painted Railfreight Red Stripe.

 Vacs and Deltics are quite contrasting in their sound but we believe both will be equally as magnificent reverberating from the trees that border our 4 and a quarter mile route.
 The tight curves and prevailing gradient between Lydney Junction and Parkend, with various sections at 1 in 128, will make Northbound/’Down’ direction trains particularly exciting.
 Departures from Lydney Town, Norchard High Level and Whitecroft are usually highlights of the weekend!